-Keeping doors closed: Properly closing a door can keep your exploring baby from harm’s way in any room in your house.
+- Keeping doors closed: Properly closing a door can keep your exploring baby from harm’s way in any room in your house.
 Babies can’t reach doorknobs so that simple measure can keep them safe.
 As they get older, you can use locks higher up on doors to keep them from going into a room unsupervised.

-Use furniture anchors: If you love some of your furniture and can’t imagine getting rid of it, even though you know it’s a bit wobbly, you should anchor it to the wall.
+- Use furniture anchors: If you love some of your furniture and can’t imagine getting rid of it, even though you know it’s a bit wobbly, you should anchor it to the wall.
 It just takes minutes to do and it can literally save your child’s life.

-Don’t let your green thumb hurt your child: Some kinds of plants are toxic if eaten and since babies are always putting everything in their mouths, you should keep these kinds of plants out of your home.
+- Don’t let your green thumb hurt your child: Some kinds of plants are toxic if eaten and since babies are always putting everything in their mouths, you should keep these kinds of plants out of your home.

-Meet your new best friend -- the vacuum: Vacuuming often can pick up all the little things you may drop during the course of the day and never even notice.
-It can help you spot coins your baby could choke on and it can suck up little earrings, batteries and magnets.
+- Meet your new best friend — the vacuum: Vacuuming often can pick up all the little things you may drop during the course of the day and never even notice.
+It can help you spot coins your baby could choke on and it can suck up little earrings, batteries, and magnets.

-Keep your booze locked up: Alcohol and kids don’t mix.
+- Keep your booze locked up: Alcohol and kids don’t mix.
 Keep your bottles well out of their reach.
 In addition to their harmful contents, if your baby knocks a bottle over, the bottle could break.

-Hot tubs are not good for kids: There’s no reason for a kid to be in a hot tub.
+- Hot tubs are not good for kids: There’s no reason for a kid to be in a hot tub.
 They are too hot for them and they pose a drowning risk.
 Keep them covered when not in use.

-Check your doorstops: Many doorstops have a cap that is fairly easy to remove.
+- Check your doorstops: Many doorstops have a cap that is fairly easy to remove.
 If yours are simple to take off, seal them on tighter with super glue.
 If you don’t, they pose a choking hazard.

-Make sure your deck is sanded well: Children have tender feet and they love to run outside before putting their shoes on if they’re excited about something.
+- Make sure your deck is sanded well: Children have tender feet and they love to run outside before putting their shoes on if they’re excited about something.
 To avoid splinters, check your deck to see if it could use a good sanding.
 While you’re at it, inspect it to make sure there aren’t any stray nails sticking out.

-Consider a privacy fence: If you can afford it, a privacy fence in your backyard can be a wonderful thing.
-It can give your child a safe place to play -- you can be certain your child isn’t playing in the street and it keeps any unfriendly and potentially dangerous dogs in your neighborhood away from your family.
+- Consider a privacy fence: If you can afford it, a privacy baby fence in your backyard can be a wonderful thing.
+It can give your child a safe place to play — you can be certain your child isn’t playing in the street and it keeps any unfriendly and potentially dangerous dogs in your neighborhood away from your family.
 To cut costs, you can put up your fence yourself.

-Don’t jump to purchase a trampoline: Trampolines are fun and great exercise, but kids under 6 are the ones most often injured while using them (source).
+- Don’t jump to purchase a trampoline: Trampolines are fun and great exercise, but kids under 6 are the ones most often injured while using them (13).
 Not buying one for your house is the best policy, but if you do, you should outlaw flips, the frame should be covered with padding, adults should always supervise, a net enclosing the trampoline is a good idea, and there should only be one jumper at a time.